Tomato brown rugose fruit virus

 Profile

-ToBRFV belongs to the tobamoviruses, these are very persistent, highly infectious, plant pathogenic viruses that are transmitted mechanically and via seeds.
+ToBRFV belongs to the tobamoviruses, which are very persistent, highly infectious, plant-pathogenic viruses that are transmitted mechanically and via the seed.

 ToBRFV first appeared in Israel and Jordan in 2014/2015 ("Jordan virus").
-In Austria, the virus was confirmed for the first time in 2021.
-ToBRFV is considered a quarantine pathogen (QSO).
+The virus was confirmed in Austria for the first time in 2021.

 Biology

-Tobamoviruses are rod-shaped, extremely persistent, long-lived, and highly infectious plant pathogenic viruses.
-In addition to ToBRFV, they include tomato mosaic virus (ToMV), tobacco mosaic virus (TMV), or cucumber green mottle mosaic virus (CGMMV).
-Tobamoviruses can survive and remain infectious for extended periods of time on seed coats, cultivation tools, glasshouse surfaces, hands, clothing, and also on soil particles.
-They are very easily transmitted mechanically, but are also transmitted via seed.
-There are no animal vectors for tobamoviruses, but ToBRFV is mechanically transmitted by bumblebees.
-When young tomato plants are infected with ToBRFV, the virus is systematically distributed throughout the plant, and is detectable in all plant parts.
-In contrast, when older tomato plants are infected, ToBRFV is not found in all plant parts.
+Tobamoviruses are rod-shaped, extremely persistent, long-lived and highly infectious plant pathogenic viruses.
+In addition to ToBRFV, they also include the tomato mosaic virus (ToMV), the tobacco mosaic virus (TMV) and the cucumber green mosaic virus (CGMMV).
+Tobamoviruses can survive and remain infectious on seed trays, cultivation tools, greenhouse surfaces, hands, clothing and soil particles for long periods of time.
+They are very easily transmitted mechanically, but are also transmitted via the seed.
+Although there are no animal vectors for tobamoviruses, ToBRFV is transmitted mechanically by bumblebees.
+If young tomato plants are infected with ToBRFV, the virus is systematically distributed throughout the plant and can be detected in all parts of the plant.
+If, on the other hand, older tomato plants are infected, ToBRFV is not found in all parts of the plant.

 Damage symptoms

-Affected tomato fruit may show yellow spots or lack of coloration, but also brown and wrinkled areas ("rugose fruit").
-Typical are mosaic-like discolorations, but also bulging and deformation of the leaves.
+Affected tomato fruits can show yellow spots or a lack of colouring, but also brown and wrinkled spots ("rugose fruit").
+Typical symptoms are mosaic-like discolouration, but also bulging and deformation of the leaves.
 In some cases, necrosis of the sepals can be observed.
-Varieties that show little tolerance to the virus may experience complete plant death.
-In the outbreaks in Austria, the following symptoms could be observed: fruits not ripening, small, deformed, partly chlorotic leaves at the shoot tips and chlorotic leaf spots.
+In varieties that show little tolerance to the virus, the plants may die completely.
+The following symptoms were observed during the outbreaks in Austria: non-ripening fruit, small, deformed, sometimes chlorotic leaves at the shoot tips and chlorotic leaf spotting.

 Distribution

-ToBRFV first appeared in Israel in 2014, and was described as "Tomato brown rugose fruit virus," a new tobamovirus, in 2016.
-In Austria, the virus was first detected in 2021, with outbreaks confirmed in three provinces.
-ToBRFV outbreaks have now been documented in at least 35 countries worldwide.
+ToBRFV first appeared in Israel in 2014 and was described as "Tomato brown rugose fruit virus", a new tobamovirus, in 2016.
+In Austria, the virus was detected for the first time in 2021, with outbreaks confirmed in three federal states.
+Outbreaks of ToBRFV have now been documented in numerous countries worldwide.

-The primary route of spread happens via infected seeds and seedlings.
-Since tobamoviruses are very easily transmitted mechanically, further spread in production facilities occurs via working personnel (hair, clothing, hands, cell phones, shoes, etc.), via tools (all cultivation tools, watering tools, etc.) and via glasshouse inventory (harvesting carts and crates, all storage surfaces and glasshouse surfaces, etc.).
-Other routes of infection include infected plant residues from previous crops, resprouting seeds, infected soil, irrigation water or nutrient solutions, and mechanical transmission via bumblebees.
+The primary route of spread is via infected seeds and young plants.
+As tobamoviruses are very easily transmitted mechanically, further spread in production facilities occurs via the working staff (hair, clothing, hands, mobile phones, shoes, etc.), via tools (all cultivation tools, watering tools, etc.) and via greenhouse inventory (harvest trolleys and crates, all shelves and greenhouse surfaces, etc.).
+Other routes of infection include infected plant residues from previous crops, resprouting seeds, infected soil, irrigation water or nutrient solutions and mechanical transmission via bumblebees.
 ToBRFV is very persistent.
-For example, studies have shown that it can survive on hands and gloves for at least two hours, and on some glasshouse surfaces for up to half a year.
-Since the production of tomatoes in closed production areas under surveillance is allowed in many European member countries since 2021, even in case of an outbreak of ToBRFV, an infection of stocks by consumed infected fruit vegetables has to be considered.
+Studies have shown that it can survive on hands and gloves for at least two hours and on some greenhouse surfaces for up to six months.
+As the virus is widespread and is common in some tomato-producing countries, it is important to consider infection of crops through infected, processed or consumed fruiting vegetables.

 Prevention and control